FAQs

 What amount of support should we request in a proposal?

 If invited to apply, foundation staff will advise the organization on the appropriate amount of funds to request, taking into account its organizational budget, project budget and expected income from other sources.
-The foundation rarely is the sole funder of a project and encourages applicants to develop a variety of individual, government and private funding sources for their programs.
+The foundation rarely is the sole funder of a project and encourages applicants to develop a variety of funding sources for their programs.

 Does the foundation fund operating expenses?